mattc41190/github-cleaner/README.md

 If you are running the application for the first time you need to answer some questions so that github-cleaner can find your repos.

+This module is very new please run `ENV=DEV ghclean` for more details on errors.